patrick204nqh/patrick204nqh.github.io/docs/_posts/2024-07-17-analyzing-ruby-code-performance-with-a-custom-script.md

   Add more metrics or information to the table as needed.
 - **Custom Headers**:
   Modify the headers to suit your needs.

 ---

-### Reference Other Performance Analyzing Tools

-While building your custom script, you can also draw inspiration from existing tools to enhance its functionality:

-- [ruby-prof](https://github.com/ruby-prof/ruby-prof?tab=readme-ov-file): A fast code profiler for Ruby.
-- [Datadog Continuous Profiler](https://www.datadoghq.com/blog/ruby-profiling-datadog-continuous-profiler/): A comprehensive tool for continuous profiling of Ruby applications.

----